lemin194/Balance-Life_API/Readme.md

 ```
     python manage.py migrate
 ```
-These lines will create MySQL tables.
-You can check with MySQL Workbench.
+These lines will create SQL tables.
+You can query the file "db.sqlite3".

 5. Run server
 ```